Denendaden/digipres-deduper/README.md

 This command, by default, will display all sets of potential duplicates (distance <= 0.3) in the (by default) `feh` image viewer and allow the user to select which to preserve from each set.
 `TARGET` is a list of files and directories; the program will recursively search all directories passed and operate on all files inside.

+Keep in mind that the perceptual hashing algorithm is not designed for images of text, and will tend to recognize images of different paragraphs of text as duplicates.

 The threshold used by the program can be customized with the `t` or `--threshold` option:

 ```